 Once you’ve arrived in Calgary International Airport, pick up your campervan and head to the closest supermarket.
 Although there are supermarkets in all of our road trip destinations Calgary has the cheapest prices so it’s better if you stock up before you hit the road.
 Besides once you get it over with you will have more time to enjoy your holidays!

 If your motorhome doesn’t already include it make sure you buy a compulsory Parks Pass.
-Luckily for anybody following this itinerary in 2017 they are free (Canada celebrates its 150th birthday).
-Otherwise they cost around 136$ per vehicle.
+They cost around 136$ per vehicle.
 The toll gate where you can pick one up is just a few kilometres past Canmore at the entrance to Banff National Park, which you will be passing on your first day.

 Information about staying at Parks Canada campgrounds

 There is an ample variety of campsites all along the spots enlisted in this itinerary.
-The majority of them are equipped with toilet and shower facilities as well as plug in options for those traveling in bigger motorhomes and requiring to plug in for electricity.
+The majority of them are equipped with toilet and shower facilities as well as plug in options for those traveling in bigger motorhomes which require plugging in for electricity.

 Furthermore I would highly recommend downloading the Wikicamps Canada phone app.
 The app has proven very useful to me many times when I was searching for campsites or points of interest.
 Everything is neatly organized and easy to find with this app.
 It also works offline making it useful when you won't have an internet connection.